Denis Bouanga: International career

+Bouanga playing for Gabon national team in 2022.

 Bouanga first received a call-up to the Gabon national team for a match against Mauritania on 28 May 2016.
 He made the final squad for Gabon for the 2017 Africa Cup of Nations.

 In January 2017, he was selected by Gabonese coach José Antonio Camacho to participate in the Africa Cup of Nations held in Gabon during which he took part in all the matches of his selection in the competition.
 Even though Gabon failed to pass the group stage, Bouanga's fine performances did not go unappreciated, as he won two consecutive "Total Man of the Match" trophies for his performances against Burkina Faso and Cameroon.

 Bouanga scored his first international goal for Gabon in a friendly match on 24 March 2017 against Guinea.

 On 3 September 2025, Bouanga scored a first half hat-trick for Gabon in a 4–0 win over Seychelles to help bring the team to the top of their 2026 World Cup qualifying group.
+In the 2025 Africa Cup of Nations, Gabon finished bottom of their group without earning a single point.
+The Gabonese sports ministry reacted to the national team's performance in the tournament by suspending the national team indefinitely and banning Bruno Ecuele Manga and Pierre-Emerick Aubameyang.
+During the tournament, Bouanga scored one goal as Gabon tried and failed to come back against the Ivory Coast in the final group stage match, ultimately losing 3–2.